Who We Are

 GABRIELLE JORGENSEN, DIRECTOR OF PUBLIC POLICY

 Gabrielle Jorgensen brings prior experience in research and political advocacy, primarily focused on U.S. engagement with the United Nations and European Union.
 Before starting her career at Engage Cuba, she held several internships and research positions with NGOs, working on issues such as UN Security Council reform, lobbying transparency in the EU, and voting systems in international institutions.
-Originally from New Jersey, she earned a BA in Foreign Affairs from the University of Virginia and a Master of Public Policy from UVA's Frank Batten School.
+Originally from New Jersey, she got her BA in Foreign Affairs from the University of Virginia and a Master of Public Policy from UVA's Frank Batten School.